youmahmy/security-automation-portfolio/Kubernetes Security/YouWatch FAW-R Project (Coming Soon)/README.md

 # YouWatch FAW-R: A Multi-Layered Security Response Engine for Kubernetes

 ## Project Overview
 YouWatch FAW-R is the next-generation automated threat mitigation system designed for Kubernetes.

-## Prerequisites
 Building upon the successful principles of the YouWatch Auto-Quarantine system, FAW-R *(Falco + WAF Reactor)* unifies threat intelligence from both Runtime Detection *(via Falco)* and Application Layer Defence *(via WAFs like ModSecurity)* to provide a dynamic and instantaneous response capability.

+### Prerequisites
-That project details the Nginx ingress and Falco installation with the specific Falco rule applied.
+FAW-R builds upon the environment established in the YouWatch Falco AQS project, which details the Nginx ingress and Falco installation with the specific Falco rule applied to monitor specific pods.
+The Python script for FAW-R references those resources, so if you wish to test FAW-R out for yourself you will need to correlate the variables in the code to your own cluster environment.

 **Threat coverage**
+FAW-R complements the Core Rule Set (CRS) of the ModSecurity WAF by coverting detection into immediate response.
+Therefore, coverage includes:

-- SQL Injection
+- SQL Injection (SQLi)
+- Cross-Site Scripting (XSS)
+- Command Injection and OS Command Execution
+- Local and Remote File Inclusion (LFI / RFI)
-- XSS
+- Path Traversal
-- Generic CRS attacks
+- XML External Entity (XXE)
+- Server-Side Request Forgery (SSRF)
+- HTTP Protocol Abuse and Request Smuggling
+- Authentication and Session Attacks
+- Automated Scanning and Reconnaissance
-- Runtime exploitation attempts
+- Other runtime exploitation attempts

 **Automated responses**
 - Per-IP blocking at the ingress layer
 - Runtime exploit detection
 - Compromised pod termination and automatic recovery

 In modern Kubernetes deployments, a single defence layer is insufficient.
 YouWatch FAW-R bridges that gap.
 YouWatch FAW-R has deep kernel visibility and front-end application security, allowing for rapid quarantine of malicious activity at the earliest point of detection.
+FAW-R prevents the full spectrum of OWASP Top 10 and beyond.
+It doesn't block traffic blindly.
+It transforms WAF detections into automated, live containment actions.

+When combined with Falco, external attacks are stopped at the ingress.
+Internal exploitation triggers pod termination and the attack chain is broken at multiple layers.
+This positions FAW-R as a WAF, an Automated Incident Response Engine and a Runtime Security Orchestrator all-in-one.

+---

-### Stack Used
+## Stack Used
+* **VirtualBox VM:** *(192.168.1.112 on LAN)*
   * **Operating System:** Ubuntu Server 24.04 LTS *(inside VirtualBox)*
 * **Networking:** Bridged Adapter *(LAN connectivity)*
 * **Container Orchestration:** K3s *(lightweight Kubernetes distribution)*
-* **Security:** Nginx Ingress Controller *(for IP Whitelisting)*, Falco IDS, YouWatch FAW-R *(Youwatch FAW-R.py)*
+* **Security:** Nginx Ingress Controller *(for IP Whitelisting)*, Falco IDS, ModSecurity WAF, YouWatch FAW-R *(Youwatch FAW-R.py)*
+* **Attacker Machine:** My PC running Windows 11 Home *(192.168.1.102 on LAN)*
 * **Target:** OWASP Juice Shop Pod *(intentionally vulnerable)*

 ### Data Flow